igorbrigadir/nbdev-api-template/README.md

-# nbdev-api-template
+# [WIP] nbdev-api-template

-Template Repository for using NBDev to deploy a REST API
+Draft Template Repository for using NBDev to deploy a REST API.
+Work in progress.

 Builds a docker container ready for deployment.